stefan6419846/pip-licenses/README.md

 * [tomli](https://pypi.org/project/tomli/) by Taneli Hukkinen under the MIT License

-`pip-licenses` has been implemented in the policy to minimize the dependence on external package.
+`pip-licenses-cli` has been implemented in the policy to minimize the dependence on external package.

 ## Contributing